lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/sentence transformer/README.md

 cosine_score = util.cos_sim(sen_1, sen_2)
 ```
 ## Data
-To keep consistency with other methods, the punctuation and numbers are removed as well for this method.
+To keep consistency with other methods, the punctuation are removed as well for this method.
 Although, given it's sentence level, punctuation might make a difference.

 ## Results
 - First thing to notice is that the sentence cosine similarity scores are systematically higher than the ones we get from Needleman-Wunsch alignment with cosine similarity.
 The later are on average between 0.5 and 0.6, while the former the values within two standard derivations (~96%) of all language pairs are above 0.9.